 • Electrical Technology (p.
-39)
+41)

-Electrical Technology
+Electrical Technology Certificate of Completion

 Students prepare for entry-level employment in numerous electrical and electrically related trades.
 Upon completion of the Electrical Technology program, the student will be able to install, maintain, and repair electrical equipment and systems in a safe and workmanlike manner.
 Students prepare for careers as Electricians, Electrician Trainees, Electrician's Helper, Electrical Technician, and Electrical Repair Person.